 Our campus is currently closed due to the Covid-19 pandemic.
-To find out more about groups that are meeting and planning virtually, visit our Connections Week page or fill out the “I’m Ready to Get Involved” form.
+To find out more about groups that are meeting and planning virtually, visit our Virtual Connections page or fill out the “I’m Ready to Get Involved” form.

 Theology and Spirituality

 Covenant Groups: Explore life’s deeper issues in a small group, and develop community with enriching and meaningful connections.

 Covenant of Unitarian Universalist Pagans (CUUPS): Celebrate pagan spirituality with a focus on UU values.
 We hold workshops, discussion groups, and open rituals.
 We meet on 2nd and 4th Fridays at 7:00 pm, and hold sabbats throughout the year.
 Contact Raven Reed Starr at email@example.com for more info, or find us on Facebook at https://www.facebook.com/coyotewillowcuups/.

 Secular Buddhism Group: Discuss non-theist Buddhist principles and practices from a UU perspective; practice group meditation.

 Yoga: Yoga practice appropriate for beginners.
 Bring a mat and a donation of cash or canned goods for the Food Pantry.
 Saturdays at noon in Memorial Hall.